bielborgesc/data-manipulation/README.md

 ## :heavy_check_mark: Concluding
 Many values were entered locally, but you can very easily substitute an input.
 The code was produced to better adapt to new updates.
+From v1 to v2 it is possible to notice an excellent optimization when we move from a more functional programming to one that is similar to OOP.
+From v2 to v3 we can see how libraries such as pandas can give you more productivity and fewer lines of code.

 ## :arrow_forward: Run the code
 To run this application, Jetbrains' Pycharm IDE was used (https://www.jetbrains.com/pt-br/pycharm/), but you can choose one of your choice.